influxdata/influxdb/README.md

 ## Documentation

-[INSTALLATION](https://docs.influxdata.com/chronograf/v1.3/introduction/getting-started/) will get you up and running with Chronograf with as little configuration and code as possible.
+[Getting Started](https://docs.influxdata.com/chronograf/v1.3/introduction/getting-started/) will get you up and running with Chronograf with as little configuration and code as possible.
 See our [guides](https://docs.influxdata.com/chronograf/v1.3/guides/) to get familiar with Chronograf's main features.

 Documentation for Telegraf, InfluxDB, and Kapacitor are available at https://docs.influxdata.com/.